Every year the Historic Waterfront Association organizes citizens of Coupeville and Island County as Community Care team members.

 100% of donations go directly to Island County Human Services

-In 2020 due to an increase in vital needs for our town and county’s most vulnerable, CHWA’s Community Care teams provided for 2 additional deliveries to Human Services where we usually only do one each December.
-That saw deliveries in October, November and December.
-Deliveries that helped folks struggling with some basic but sometimes costly needs during an especially difficult time with the COVID pandemic.
-A time that added need where need was already stretched thin.
+In 2020 due to COVID an increased need for vital items to our county’s most vulnerable, Community Care teams provided for 3 additional deliveries to Human Services where we usually only do one each December.
+That saw Community Care making deliveries in October, November and December.

-Now that 2021 has arrived we are fortunate to announce we received some generous financial donations at the very end of December that provided for a January drop off of additional items to Human Services.
+Update January 2021: We are fortunate to announce we received some generous financial donations at the very end of December 2020 that provided for a January drop off of additional items to Human Services.
 These donations are further proving the generosity of people, even during a crisis, can’t be squashed.

 - Who does Community Care help?